iris-hep/iris-hep.github.io/pages/docs/codas-hep.md

 ### Adding or updating a CoDaS-HEP participant page on the IRIS-HEP Website

-In order to add your information, we request you to please supply a photo ( First_Name-Last_Name.jpg or .png - 320x240 pixels) and some information in the form a markdown file.
+In order to add your information, we request you to please supply a photo ( First_Name-Last_Name.jpg or .png - 320x240 pixels) and some information about yourself in the form a markdown file.

 Summary: you should submit a pull request with the photo and a markdown file as described below to this repo: